Skip to content

 While 80% of respondents say their companies set efficiency as an objective of their AI initiatives, the companies seeing the most value from AI often set growth or innovation as additional objectives.
 This distinction is critical for financial services firms.

-• 45% report improvement in customer satisfaction
+• 45% report improved customer satisfaction — Better client experiences

-• 45% cite improvement in competitive differentiation
+• 45% cite competitive differentiation — Standing out in crowded markets

-• 45% see enhancement in employee satisfaction
+• 45% see enhanced employee satisfaction — More rewarding work for staff

 However, when it comes to bottom-line impact, only 39% of respondents attribute any level of EBIT impact to AI, with most reporting less than 5% of their organization's EBIT attributable to AI use.